-CORE STRATEGIES SERVICES/PROGRAMS/ ACTION STEPS RESPONSIBLE PARTY PROGRESS UPDATE OUTCOME/ BENCHMARK applications, marketing materials, and other documents.
-Train DWSS staff and other state and local partners in SOC values and principles.
-Year Three Plans SOC staff will begin training DWSS staff on SOC values and principles G2-3.
+CORE STRATEGIES SERVICES/PROGRAMS/ ACTION STEPS RESPONSIBLE PARTY PROGRESS UPDATE OUTCOME/ BENCHMARK SOC staff will begin training DWSS staff on SOC values and principles G2-3.
 Work with Department of Health and Human Services and Medicaid on incorporating into any RFP for managed care contracts to use Systems of Care implementation practice.
 DCFS will partner immediately with DHCFP to make appropriate adjustments to new RFP that will include SOC language and adherence to SOC Standards of Care.
 DCFS and DHCFP will communicate with MCOs regarding changes and implications of upcoming RFP.
 DCFS to participate in review of RFP on managed care proposals throughout the State.
 SOC Values and Principals added to RFP and any future RFP.
 DCFS SOC Staff Governance Workgroup SOC language was incorporated in to the RFP for MCOs.
 Selected MCOs attended to SOC values and principles in their applications.
 Integration of SOC values and principles completed.